marcusgia2505/LIONESS_doc/docs/010_basic.rst

 Set parameters
 --------------

 Before we start testing, we need to set the parameters.
 You can do so by clicking *parameters* in the top horizontal menu.
 In the :ref:`parameter table <parameters>` we will define where a period starts, and where it ends.
-In the *predefined parameters* tab you can set the parameters *loopStart* to *Decision* and *loopEnd* to *Results* by using the drop-down menus.
+In the :ref:`predefined parameters table <parameters__predefined_parameters>` tab you can set the parameters :ref:`loopStart <parameters__loopstart>`  to *Decision* and :ref:`loopEnd <parameters__loopend>` to *Results* by using the drop-down menus.
 This means that at the end of a period, and when a new period starts, groups will move from the Results stage to Decision stage.
-Once the period number reaches *numberPeriods*, participants will proceed to Questionnaire (the stage defined right after Results).
+Once the period number reaches :ref:`numberPeriods <standard_variables>`, participants will proceed to Questionnaire (the stage defined right after Results).

 Compile and test
 ----------------

 Your experiment is now ready for testing.
 In the horizontal bar on the top of your screen, click :ref:`compile and test <compile_and_test>`.
-LIONESS Lab will compile your experiment and will open the :ref:`control_panel` of your experiment in a new tab.
+LIONESS Lab will compile your experiment and will open the :ref:`control panel <control_panel>` of your experiment in a new tab.

 Control panel
 --------------

-In the control panel, you can start testing your experiment by switching on the :ref:`test mode <control_panel__test_mode>` and start a :ref:`test player <control_panel__test_mode>`.
+In the :ref:`control panel <control_panel>`, you can start testing your experiment by switching on the :ref:`test mode <control_panel__test_mode>` and start a :ref:`test players <control_panel__test_player>`.
 A new tab will open with the experimental pages you defined - this allows you to see how the pages you defined will be displayed to participants.
 If needed, you can start a second test player (e.g. to play in a group after being matched in the :ref:`lobby <lobby>`).